 OUR ONLINE WRITING PLATFORM

-Your child will need three items for online writing:
+Your child will only need one item for online writing:

 1. a computer or laptop with a web cam